Managing Your Standard Onshape Subscription

 This brings you to your Onshape profile.
 From there, click Preferences in the left pane.

-You are able to specify your preference for the following settings in Onshape.
+You can specify your preference for the following settings in Onshape.

 Select your preferred language from the dropdown.
 When you click Save language, Onshape automatically signs you out and you must sign in again to view the language change.